gemeofficial/gemeblog/blog/2022-10-15-complete-composting-material-list/index.md

 ### Leaves

-Leaves are one of the most important composting materials in the garden.
+Leaves are one of the most important composting materials in the garden, which provide enough nutritions for plant growth.

 #### Some types of leaves can be more difficult to decompose, such as